- The central platform, which runs the management console, control plane, execution engine, and LLM gateway.

 For Kubernetes, create the secret expected by the chart, then install the platform chart:5.
 Sign in and create a workspace

-Openhttps://console.acornops.dev/ and sign in through your configured OIDC provider.
+Open your management console URL, such ashttps://console.example.com/, and sign in through your configured OIDC provider or username/password auth.
 If no workspace exists for your account, the management console should prompt you to create one.

 A workspace groups: